Spousal support and property division can be two of the most difficult and emotionally taxing areas of family law for

 One of the goals of spousal support is to promote the economic self-sufficiency of each spouse.
 But, sometimes the need for financial support of one spouse is enough for the court to award spousal support.

-At the Quay Law Centre, we are the largest group of lawyers in British Columbia and we offer skilled representation in all matrimonial and related legal matters.
+At the Quay Law Centre, we offer skilled representation in all matrimonial and related legal matters.
 To learn more about how we can help you with spousal support calculations and issues, contact us today to schedule a consultation at any of our locations.

 The Spousal Support Advisory Guidelines